paycheckpacheck/grid_filter_project/README.md

 def spatial_fft(transfer_function, grid_size=(25, 25)):
     """
     Compute the spatial FFT of the transfer function.
   ...
 [Truncated]
 ```

 ## Contribution Guidelines
-Contributions are welcome!
-Please follow these guidelines:
+Contributions to the Grid Filter Project are welcome!
+To contribute, follow these steps:
-- Fork the repository.
+1. Fork the repository
-- Create a new branch for your feature.
+2. Create a new branch for your feature (`git checkout -b feature/new-feature`)
-- Make your changes.
-- Test your changes.
-- Submit a pull request.

-Feel free to suggest new features or report issues by opening an issue.

----

-This README provides an overview of the grid filter project and how to install, run, and contribute to it.
-Explore the code snippets provided and contribute to the exciting world of grid filtering in Python!
+3. Commit your changes (`git commit -am 'Add new feature'`)
+4. Push to the branch (`git push origin feature/new-feature`)
+5. Create a new Pull Request

+Let's collaborate and enhance the grid filtering process together!